 Meals 2 Kids

-The Gifts From the Heart Food Bank has embarked on a new program to ensure that Coupeville Elementary school children get sufficient food to eat on the weekends.
-The new program was described in the 27 September, 2013 edition of the Whidbey Examiner and is reproduced on this website.
+The Gifts from the Heart Food Bank has embarked on a new program to ensure that Coupeville Elementary School children get sufficient food to eat on the weekends.
+The new program was described in the September 27, 2013 edition of the Whidbey Examiner and is reproduced on this website.
 A new page on this website is dedicated to this important new program.

 Harvest Fest Relay Races

-The Relay Races were a huge success!
-We had nine teams competing and we raised $10,190!!!
-Thank you to all who competed, donated money and worked the day of the Races.
-We got great coverage in the Whidbey News Times, a front page article the week before the races and a full spread of color photographs on the back page the week after.
+The 2014 Relay Races were a huge success!
+Despite pouring rain, we had nine teams compete, and we raised over $28,000.
+Thank you to all who competed, donated money, and worked the day of the Races.
+The local newspapers, and the community rallied to make another successful event.

 - The Safeway food drive is off and running.
-The food from this drive has improved 100% over last year.
-This year's bags include; a can of tuna, a jar of peanut butter, two bags of pasta, two cans of pasta sauce and a large can of corn.
+The food from this drive has continued to improve over the years.
+This year's bags include a can of tuna, a jar of peanut butter, two bags of pasta, two cans of pasta sauce, and a large can of corn or beans.
 We will be processing this food in Cheryl's garage and sending it to storage in Greenbank.
-This will free up room at the food bank for all the holiday food drives and special holiday food we purchase.
+This arrangement will free up room at the food bank for all the holiday food drives and special holiday food that we purchase.
 Thank you to all who volunteered to make daily trips to Safeway to pick up these bags!

-- The High school will be running their annual food drive from November 8th to the 22nd.
+- The high school extended their annual food drive to December.

-- Coupeville 4-H Clubs will be holding a food drive in November.
+- The Elementary School held a food drive in November.

-- Our own, Jack Tingstad, will be holding his annual Model Railroad Open House on November 30th and December 1st.
-He asks that all who visit bring a non-perishable donation for the food bank.
-Stop by and check out his train layout, it is amazing!
+- Our own Jack Tingstad held his annual Model Railroad Open House on November 30th and December 1st.
+He asked that all who visited bring donations for the food bank.
+Last year Jack collected 1,000 pounds of food and $300 in donations.

-- Many other church's and service groups will be holding small food drives at their monthly meetings in November and December.
+- Many other churches and service groups hold small food drives at their monthly meetings in November and December.

 Prairie Center - Holiday Open House

-Ken Hofkamp has again invited the food bank to participate in their big Holiday Open House event.
-This year it will be on Friday, December 6th.
-Ken is setting up a tent in the parking lot and serving free coffee and cookies.
-There will be many other yummy food samples inside the store.
-The Mayor, Nancy Conard, and I will be in the tent from 11:00 to 4:00 greeting people, asking for food donations and accepting donations.
-We received quite a bit of money last year, everyone wanted to give the Mayor a check!
-We also had the food bank van there and collected a van full of food.
-Stop by and say hi if your in the area on the 6th.
+Ken Hofkamp again invited the food bank to participate in their big Holiday Open House event on Friday, December 6th.
+Ken set up a tent in the parking lot and served free coffee and cookies.
+There were many other yummy food samples inside the store.
+Mayor Nancy Conard and I were in the tent from 11:00 to 4:00 greeting people, asking for food donations, and accepting donations.
+We received $765, including a $200 donation from Prairie Center, and six boxes of food donations.
 Thanks Ken!

 Prairie Center will be selling holiday meals again this year in November and December.
-Each bag has a turkey, ham, pie, bag of potatoes and other good holiday food at a great price.
-Remind your friends they can purchase a holiday meal for the food bank.
-Just let the cashier know you want add the cost of a holiday meal onto your total and PC will keep track of the meals purchased for us.
+Each bag has a turkey, ham, pie, bag of potatoes, and other good holiday food at a great price.
+Remind your friends that they can purchase a holiday meal for the food bank.
+Just let the cashier know you want add the cost of a holiday meal onto your total, and Prairie Center will keep track of the meals purchased for us.
 An easy, meaningful way to contribute during the holidays.

 Red Apple Food Drive

-Prairie Center just ran their own food drive; they sold a $20 bag of food for $10 and donated them to the food bank.
+Prairie Center also ran their own food drive; they sold a $20 bag of food for $10 and donated them to the food bank.
 These bags contained many wonderful items and have been put away and are on our shelves ready to give to our clients.
-The community supported this food drive in a BIG way, thank you Ken and crew at Prairie Center!
+The community supported this food drive in a BIG way.
+Thank you Ken and crew at Prairie Center!

 Prairie Center Support

-I just want to take a minute to make sure you all know how important Prairie Center is to Gifts from the Heart.
-They order fresh produce for us all year long, we place huge case sale orders with them, they order and store our holiday turkeys and hams, they accept donations of food and money for us in their store, they promote us in their store flyers, they hold special events for us, they allow local groups to hold food drives for us in front of the store, they let us know about specials and sales, they place special orders for us....the list goes on and on and on.
-Many of the things they do for us requires their Department Managers time, their employees time and uses their limited storage space but they are always happy to help.
-I don't know what we would do without our little local grocery store, thanks Prairie Center!
+I just want to take a minute to make sure that everyone knows how important Prairie Center is to Gifts from the Heart.
+They order fresh produce for us all year long, we place huge case sale orders with them, they order and store our holiday turkeys and hams, they accept donations of food and money for us in their store, they promote us in their store flyers, they hold special events for us, they allow local groups to hold food drives for us in front of the store, they let us know about specials and sales, they place special orders for us…the list goes on and on and on.
+Most of these tasks require their department manager,s and other employees' time and use their limited storage space, but they are always happy to help.
+I don't know what we would do without 'our little local grocery store.'
+Thanks Prairie Center!

-Dale Sherman, owner of Pioneer Farm, will begin to cut his fabulous hubbard squash for us again this month.
-This is a wonderful, fresh, healthy donation that our clients look forward to every year.
+Dale Sherman, owner of Pioneer Farm, has been cutting his fabulous hubbard squash for us again this year.
+This squash is a wonderful, fresh, healthy donation that our clients look forward to.
 Dale donates hundreds of pounds of squash to us each year.
 Thanks Dale!

-We will again have food bank Christmas cards 'for sale'.
-For a donation, we recommend at least $10 per card, people can purchase a card to send to a loved one instead of a gift.
-The front of the card says "To celebrate the true meaning of the season, a gift has been made in your honor to Gifts from the Heart food bank".
-On the inside of the card is a place to write the name of the person the donation has been made in honor of and who the card is from.
-They come with bright red envelopes.
-They are on order now.
-I would say by next week they will be available in the Coupeville United Methodist church office which is open until noon every day and at Town Hall which is open 8:00 to 4:30 Monday thru Thursday.
-You can also get cards by contacting me or Aloha Hart.
+We will again have food bank Christmas cards "for sale."
+For a donation, we recommend at least $10 per card.
+People can purchase a card to send to a loved one instead of a gift.
+The front of the card says, "To celebrate the true meaning of the season, a gift has been made in your honor to Gifts from the Heart Food Bank."
+On the inside of the card is a place to write the name of the person the donation has been made in honor of and whom the card is from.
+The cards come with bright red envelopes.
+They are available in the Coupeville United Methodist Church office, which is open until noon every day, and at the Coupeville Town Hall, which is open 8:00 to 4:30 Monday thru Thursday.
+You can also get cards by calling 678-8312.

-We will receive many more generous donations from individuals, businesses, churches and service groups in the next two months.
-I will try to keep track of them and let you know what they are.
-As you shop in these businesses or run into members of the groups who donate, please thank them for all they do for Gifts from the Heart
+We receive many more generous donations from individuals, businesses, churches, and service groups during the holiday season.
+As you shop in these businesses or run into members of the groups who donate, please thank them for all they do for Gifts from the Heart.

 Stamp Out Hunger